Arithmetic level raising for certain quaternionic unitary Shimura variety: Jacquet-Langlands correspondence for

-In this subsection, we will consider the global situation.
+In this subsection, we will consider the global situation and refine the strong transfer results in $\S 4.1$.
 Therefore we will let $\rmG$ be the quaternionic unitary group $\bfG(\overline{\rmB})$ or $\bfG(\rmB)$ over $\QQ$ and $\bfG$ be the group $\GSp_{4}$ over $\QQ$.
 Up to equivalence, $\bfG$ and $\rmG$ admits a unique non-trivial elliptic endoscopic triple $(\rmH, s, \xi)$ consisting of the following data. \begin{itemize} \item The endoscopic group $\rmH$ is

 where $\mathbb{G}_{m}$ acts by identifying $x$ with $(x, x^{-1})$.
 The dual group of $\rmH$ is given by $\hat{\rmH}=\{(g, g^{\prime})\in\GL_{2}(\CC)\times\GL_{2}(\CC): \det(g)=\det(g^{\prime})\}$.

 \item The element $s\in \hat{\rmG}$ is given by